jakobottar/beer-explorer/process.md

 <!-- List the features without which you would consider your project to be a failure. -->

 A filterable table that summarizes a selection, either of beer style or brewery.
 We need to be able to look at a subset of the data because trying to plot or build a table of the whole dataset will be prohibitively intensive.

-We also need to have some kind of map showing geographic distribution of breweries.
-This may or may not be interactive, and may or may not display every brewery represented in the dataset.
+So being able to have some kind of filter is necessary.

 When a brewery is selected from the table, a "dashboard" of information will be displayed, such as a "top 10" of individual beers, as well as a ratings breakdown by style.

 # Optional Features

 <!-- List the features which you consider to be nice to have, but not critical. -->

+We also need to have some kind of map showing geographic distribution of breweries.
+This may or may not display every brewery represented in the dataset.

 The map will be interactive, allowing brushing to select a subset to display in the table and will contain every brewery.
 This will be difficult as getting this data requires pulling from Google Maps or some similar map database.